halfwit/hwwm/README.md

 ## NOTE:
 For this to work as expected, everything you use must have a dependable title.
 This is difficult in certain browsers, for example Surf.
-I set the window title for anything I invoke with shell; in st it looks like this: `st -t mytitle myprogram`.
+I set the window class for anything I invoke with shell; in st it looks like this: `st -c "mytitle" -e myprogram`.

 ## Startup